CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorCommandTerminalStream.md

 ```

 ### -Stream
 The input/output payload to/from the pseudo terminal session.
 When sent from the cloud service if the msgType is CommandInput stream is piped to stdin of the command or a resize message if msgType is CommandResize.
-From the device connector value is always the combined output of stdout &amp; stderr.
+From the device connector value is always the combined output of stdout $amp stderr.

 Note :- Use Initialize-Intersightbyte[] to create the object of complex type byte[]